tiendc/gofn/README.md

 #### FirstNonEmpty

 Returns the first non-empty value in the given arguments if found, otherwise returns the zero value.
-This function use `reflection`.
-Consider using `Coalesce` for generic types.
+This function uses `reflection`.
+You can connsider using `Coalesce` for generic types.

 Values considered "non-empty" are:
   - not empty values (0, empty string, false, nil, ...)